High School Youth

 At the end of the course, each youth crafts a statement of personal belief and action called a Credo.
 The class plans and presents a worship service in late spring and presents their Credos to the congregation.
 The year culminates in a heritage trip to the Boston area in early summer to visit sites important to Unitarian Universalism including Walden Pond and Harvard University.
 They’ll have some fun, too, exploring Boston, riding the T (subway) and seeing a performance of the Blue Man Group.

 Late August - May in Room S7 (Khaki and pink classroom)

 Our high school class welcomes teens throughout the school year.
 It emphasizes spiritual deepening, social action, worship, leadership and community building.
 Working alongside their youth advisors, teens play an integral part in planning their own programming.

 High School Youth Group

 Grades 9-12 (Times and location vary month to month)

 Our teens have monthly social events September-May outside the church for fun and fellowship.
 The group also participates in charitable activities/social action.
 Fall events are in the works - check back for details.

 TBA - check back for details

 In July 2019 teens traveled to New Orleans and the Center for Ethical Living and Social Justice Renewal.
-The teens learned about racial and environmental justice issues, and spent time in the community helping others.
+They learned about racial and environmental justice issues, and spent time in the community advocating for and helping others.

-In June 2018 Horizon youth traveled to Heifer Ranch in Perryville, Arkansas and experienced what it is like to live in a developing country by spending time in their Global Village.
-The teens also explored income inequality, world hunger and how they could make a difference in their own communities.
+In June 2018 Horizon youth traveled to Heifer Ranch in Perryville, Arkansas and experienced what it was like to live in a developing country by spending time in their Global Village.
+The teens also explored the realities world hunger and income inequality, and were empowered to make a difference in their own communities.